 0 Favorites 0 Comments

-This simple-to-use tool allows anyone with the link to today's discussion to participate in a live chat.
+TodaysMeet will shut down on June 16th, 2018 This simple-to-use tool allows anyone with the link to today's discussion to participate in a live chat.
 A simpler and safer alternative to Twitter or text messaging, this tool allows anyone with the URL for a specific chat stream to join in, using short (140 characters) messages.
 Participants can be in the same room or across the globe.
 The only "skill" needed is being able to type!
 Save a transcript via the link at the bottom of the chat and switch to "projector-friendly" view with one click so a group can follow the chat on screen.
 TodaysMeet does not require a membership to access these features, but creating a free account with an email address unlocks more features to meet your needs.
 The free account allows you to archive your rooms for up to one year, and custom organization of your rooms is available for easy access.
-You can only archive rooms for up to one month without creating an account.
+Archive rooms for up to one month without creating an account.
 Filter participants, moderate their content, and use speaker colors to take control of your rooms.
 A TodaysMeet account also offers three different QR code sizes to share access to your room as well as the ability to allow participants to download the transcript.
-TodaysMeet may be blocked through some web filters as a social media site.
+TodaysMeet may be blocked by some web filters as a social media site.

 Use backchannel chat on laptops during a video or student presentations.
 Pose questions for all to answer/discuss in the backchannel, or ask students to pose their own "I wonder if..." questions as they watch and listen.
 Keep every student engaged and THINKING as an active listener.
 The first time you use backchannel, you will want to establish some etiquette and accountability rules, such as respectful language and constructive criticism.
 Assign students to watch a news program or political show and have a backchannel chat during the broadcast.
 Revisit the chat on a projector in class the next day or post the chat transcript to a class blog or wiki and have students respond further in blog posts or on the wiki discussion tab.
 The advantage of backchannel chat is that every student has a voice, no matter how shy.